jiruijin/classifier-free-guidance-flow-matching/README.md

 # Classifier Free Guidance Flow Matching on FashionMNIST

-This repository contains the implementation of classifier-free guidance flow matching on the FashionMNIST dataset, modifying the guidance equation as described in the original research.
+This repository contains the implementation of classifier-free guidance flow matching on the FashionMNIST dataset.

 ## Requirements